wonseokjung/wonseokjung.github.io/_posts/2018-02-14-MonteCarlomethod2.md

 use_math:true
 ---

-# 3.2 Monte Carlo Estimation of Action Value
+#Monte Carlo Estimation of Action Value